konapun/HomegrownMVC/README.md

 class People extends HomegrownMVC\Controller\RouteController {

   protected function configure() {
-    $this->setMaxArgDepth(10); // Allow 10 URL segments to be passed as arguments to methods in this controller (default: 8)
     $this->setInitialRoute('index'); // Automatically call the method named 'index' when matching the baseroute (default: 'index')
     $this->setResource('test'); // Setting the resource allows for nested routes.
 In this example, setting the resource to 'test' will match the form /test/people
   }